o-o-overflow/scoring-playground/README.md

                                                32 - 68  1252    0  welcome_to_the_game
 ```

-Not much eh?
+Not much difference, eh?

-Basically, only two adjacent teams switched place in the top10.
+Basically, only two adjacent teams switched place in the Top10.

-Let's say you now wants to change the first place.
-That won't be easy.. but after few tries I found
+Let's say you now want to find something to change the winning team.
+That won't be easy.. as PPP wins in almost any reasonable setup.
+But after few tries I found
 one possible solution.
 Ranking teams not based on their score, but based only on the number of
 challenges they solved and break ties not by who score first, but by total cumulative solving time.
 Here it is: